GregUtas/robust-services-core/README.md

 occurrences of `C:\Users\gregu\Documents\rsc\rsc` (the directory that contains the source code on my PC) with the top-level directory into which you downloaded the repository.

+Before running the executable, you also have to modify paths in the [configuration file](input/element.config.txt), which is read during startup.